UnicaSSA/FineNews/README.md

 The system has been tested on data from [SemEval 2017 Task 5](http://alt.qcri.org/semeval2017/task5/).

-The system has been tested on the following datasets:
+The run the system, you can download the following datasets:
 * [Financial Microblogs](https://bitbucket.org/ssix-project/semeval-2017-task-5-subtask-1/)
 * [Financial News Headlines](https://bitbucket.org/ssix-project/semeval-2017-task-5-subtask-2/)

+Once downloaded, the datasets have to be placed into the ```data``` directory.